MatthewLabs/MLTableAlert/README.md

 Here are some features:

 * **Block-based**, no more delegates required.
-* "**table**" property to access to the table view.
+* **table** property to access to the table view.
-* "**completionBlock**" property to configure actions which have to be performed when Cancel button is pressed
+* **completionBlock** property to configure actions which have to be performed when Cancel button is pressed
-* "**selectionBlock**" property to configure actions which have to be performed when a row in table view is pressed
+* **selectionBlock** property to configure actions which have to be performed when a row in table view is pressed
 * Table alert creation through _class_ or _init_ method
 * Table view customization managed by blocks: style your cells as you want
 * Beautiful animations